 A Short History of the Sandstone Ice Festival

-2005 The Sandstone Ice Festival had its beginnings in the spring of 2005 when a small group of
+2005 The First Festival.
+The Sandstone Ice Festival had its beginnings in the spring of 2005 when Tony Vavricka and small group of

-climbers approached the city of Sandstone, Minnesota to discuss the possibility of establishing a local ice climbing festival in Robinson Park Quarry.
+climbers approached the city of Sandstone, Minnesota to discuss the possibility of farming ice and establishing a local ice climbing festival in Robinson Park Quarry.

 2006 First ever Frozen Kettle Chili Cook-off, a tradition is born.
 It all started with a couple of climbers wanting to share a warm meal.
 The Chili Cook-off has become an annual Ice Festival tradition.